What Legal Issues Are Important for Reiki Practitioners in California?

 - You are to keep the client’s signed consent form on file for three years

 In addition to the requirements stated above, SB-577 also mandates that certain information be included in all advertising.
-Specifically, if you are advertising your Reiki services, you are required to “disclose in that advertisement that he or she is not licensed by the state as a healing arts practitioner” (from SB-577).
+Specifically, if you are advertising your Reiki services, you are required to “disclose in that advertisement that you are not licensed by the state as a healing arts practitioner” (from SB-577).

-I personally believe that you should put this statement on your website because this is public information.
+I personally believe that if you are advertising Reiki sessions, then it would be wise to include this statement on your website and social media sites.
 However, it is unclear how often you need to make this statement regarding Reiki not being licensed in the State of California (e.g., only the page describing your Reiki services, all pages where Reiki is discussed).

 Additionally, SB-577 does not outline how the requirement should be phrased.
 Here are a few suggestions: